 Results

-Analytic Strategy.
+Analytic Strategy

-The first critical aspect of our analytic strategy relates to the estimation of confidence interval for scores on individual implicit measures.
-We follow the strategy originally deployed by Hussey (2021); namely the use of the percentile method with 2000 resamples on individual implicit measure session.
-Notably, the different implicit measures compared here tend to use different methods for scoring.
-The IAT, ST-IAT, and B-IAT tend to use the D score based on response times (REF); the AMP tends to use proportion differences in categorization responses; the GNAT and EPT tend to be scored based on differential response latencies (although the GNAT can also be scored based on accuracy differentials).
+The first key aspect of our analytic strategy was the estimation of confidence intervals around each participants scores on a given implicit measure.
+We follow the strategy originally deployed by Hussey (2021); namely the use of the BCA method with 5000 resamples.
+The implicit measures compared here have typically use different methods and metrics for scoring.
+The IAT, ST-IAT, and B-IAT tend to use the D score based on response times (REF); the AMP tends to use proportion of prime-consistent evaluative responses; the GNAT and EPT tend to be scored based on differential response latencies (although the GNAT can also be scored based on accuracy differentials).
 These different methods of scoring, and the corresponding differences in error variances associated with them, make direct comparisons between the measures somewhat difficult.
 As such, we opted to instead score every measure using the same analytic method: namely, using probabilistic index (PI) scores.
 PI scores have previously been used as a method of scoring several implicit measures (De Scryver et al., 2018; Cummins et al., 2021) and tend to exhibit superior psychometric properties to other methods of scoring, particularly in relation to their robustness to outliers (REF).
 In short, PI

 Results